krobelus/rate-experiments/README.md

 is, on average, as expensive as operational DRAT, albeit more complicated.

 The rest of this paper is organized as follows: In [the following section][2.
-Preliminaries] we will introduce preliminary knowledge about SAT solving, proofs of unsatisfiability, proof checking techniques, the problem with the ignored deletions and existing checkers.
+Preliminaries] we will introduce preliminary knowledge about SAT solving, proofs of unsatisfiability, checking algorithms, the problem with reason deletions and existing checkers.
 After establishing novel terminology in [the following section][3.
-Redundant Reason Deletions], our first contribution, proposal on how to change solvers to produce unambiguously correct proofs, can be found in [Section 4][4.
+Redundant Reason Deletions], our first contribution, a proposal on how to change solvers to produce unambiguously correct proofs, can be found in [Section 4][4.
 Solvers].
 The SICK format along our extension will be described in [Section 5][5.
 SICK Format].
 The third contribution will be discussed in [Section 6][6.
 Checker Implementation] with experimental results being presented in [the following section][7.
 Experimental Evaluation].
 Finally, we draw a [conclusion][8.
 Conclusion] and give outlook on [future work][9.
 Future Work] in the area of proof checking.

 2. Preliminaries
 ================